eon01/DockerCheatSheet/README.md

 docker history
 ```

-## Creating an Image Fron a Container
+## Creating an Image From a Container

 ```
 docker commit nginx